ava/use-http/docs/README.md

 Retries
 -------

 In this example you can see how `retryOn` will retry on a status code of `305`, or if we choose the `retryOn()` function, it returns a boolean to decide if we will retry.
 With `retryDelay` we can either have a fixed delay, or a dynamic one by using `retryDelay()`.
 Make sure `retries` is set to at minimum `1` otherwise it won't retry the request.
+If `retries > 0` without `retryOn` then by default we always retry if there's an error or if `!response.ok`.
+If `retryOn: [400]` and `retries > 0` then we only retry on a response status of `400`, not on any generic network error.

 ```js
 import useFetch from 'use-http'